ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-2-2.md

-# Strategies for Incorporating Cycle Thinking into Goal-Setting and Planning

 In this chapter, we will explore various strategies for incorporating cycle thinking into goal-setting and planning.
 The relentless pursuit of performance requires a systematic approach that allows for consistent improvement.
 By embracing the concept of cycles, individuals and organizations can optimize their efforts and achieve sustainable growth.